EdgeRank: What’s EdgeRank?

 - Number of times that content has been shared.

 - Value of comments received.Interactions: Here you will have to put into practice your originality when you create content.
 This social network considers those publications that obtain a high percentage of Facebook engagement.
 The order of relevance is as follows:

 - Number of Likes and Reactions on a post.

-Therefore, if you have a low number of followers on your Facebook Page, you’re in luck since the more followers you have, the higher the engagement on your posts should be.
+Therefore, if you have a low number of followers on your Facebook Page, you’re in luck since the more followers you have, the lower the engagement on your posts should be.